davidsky900/SelfDrivingCar-AdvancedLanelineDetection/README.md

 ### Pipeline (video)

 #### The final video of the project is provided below.
 The overall performance is reasonable with few frames to be jumped due to the change of lighting condition.
-Here's a [link to my video result](https://github.com/davidsky900/SelfDrivingCar-AdvancedLanelineDetection/blob/master/output_videos/video1_out.mp4)
+Here's a [youtube link] to the video result (https://www.youtube.com/watch?v=yH9-gXWUrFE)

 ---